 [Journal 4: What are three reasons why the global pandemic is good?: Draft 1]

+Journal Prompt 4: What are three reasons why the global pandemic is good?

 Covid-19 are the global epidemics we having now.
 Many people lost their jobs, families, friends, lover cause of this global pandemic.
 Some people even went to rob stores because they don’t have money for life.
 Every students were staying at home having online classes, and no one find out the cure or something could end this mess.
 Everyone thinks the epidemic is only a negative things 0for us, but it's also have some positive things to us, like reorganization, understand clearly, and accompany.

 First, Reorganization; People are beginning to discover what their national leader’s personality is.
 Take the USA, for example.
 President Trump didn’t really help his people to fix what’s happening.
 For another example, mayor of New York City, he did a great job after the epidemic explode in New York City.
 Well, people can always do things to their advantage because God give us chance, but sometimes there are conflicts of interest, it depends on which way you want to choose.
 Who's going to help people stay away from viruses and germs?